aleph2c/ldea/README.md

 ansible-playbook -i personal site.yml
 ```

-To only install tmux, vim, your vimrc, it's plugins and YouCompleteMe:
+To only install tmux, vim, your .vimrc, it's plugins and YouCompleteMe:

 ```
 ansible-playbook -i personal basic_development_env.yml
 ```

-To only install a non-broken version (works headlessly) of UMLet:
+To only install a non-broken version of UMLet (works headlessly as the 'umlet' command in bash):

 ```
 ansible-playbook -i personal umlet.yml